What house expenses are tax deductible?

 Property taxes are typically paid annually or in installments, and failure to pay them can result in penalties and interest charges.
 In some cases, if you do not pay your property taxes for a certain period of time, the government may place a tax lien on your property, which gives them the right to seize your property and sell it to pay off the outstanding taxes.

-In summary, property taxes are taxes assessed on real estate by local governments, and are used to fund public services.
+Overall, property taxes are taxes assessed on real estate by local governments, and are used to fund public services.
 The amount you owe is based on the value of your property and the tax rate set by your local government.
 Paying property taxes is an important obligation of homeownership, and failure to pay them can result in serious consequences.

 Eligibility Requirements For Property Taxes